CathyQian/website/_posts/2020-11-30-Job_Hunting_Amid_The_Pandemic.md

 Other companies such as Expedia Group, T-mobile, Snowflake, SAP, Snap, Twitter, Pinterest are also hiring here and there.

+In general, there are more senior positions than junior positions.
+For companies that are still hiring, the competition is more severe and the bar is higher than normal times.
+No need for visa sponsorship is a big bonus.

+### Where to look for jobs?
+I mainly use LinkedIn and Indeed to check out new openings.
+If I find a role I am interested in, I will first go to the company's website to check for the most updated information about that role and other similar roles, as LinkedIn or Indeed posts may not be the most updated.
+The next step is to look for direct or indirect connections who can give me a referral.
+If I cannot find any, then I will apply online directly.
+For companies like Amazon, Facebook or Microsoft, referral won't make a big difference.
+The best way is to find recruiters directly on LinkedIn and ask them to schedule interviews for you directly if they see a fit.
+Most recruiters will be happy to do so as you are making their life easier.
+Alternatively, you can search for hiring managers who are looking to hire on LinkedIn and chat with them directly.
+This is even more efficient than chatting with recruiters.

 I did many things simutaneously to get interviews, many of them turned out to be a waste of time.
 Below are a couple of important lessions I have learned through the process and will follow if I need to look for jobs in the future:

 ### Spend the time to polish your resume